 - EECS participated in a study conducted by Partnerships for Health determining that the rate of absenteeism and tardiness was significantly lower among WSB participants

 - EECS Coordinator Elise Moody-Roberts grew the program’s volunteer base from only one returning volunteer at the beginning of the 2015-2016 school year, to a total of 41 active volunteers supporting the program by the end of the school year

 - EECS has been the only school in the state with three WSB routes operating and 40 students walking on a daily basis

 Additionally, the Maine WSB Program is excited to share that EECS has appointed Community Engagement Outreach Coordinator Naila Wissa to run the 2016-2017 EECS WSB program.
 We look forward the program’s continued success, growth, and sustainability.

 Contact & More Information

-For additional questions about the East End Community School’s Walking School Bus Program, please contact Elise Moody-Roberts, Walking School Bus Coordinator via e-mail: email@example.com or phone: (207) 671-9207
+For additional information about the East End Community School’s Walking School Bus Program, please visit East End Community School’s Walking School Bus website or contact Naila Wissa, EECS Walking School Bus Coordinator via e-mail: email@example.com.

 The East End Community School was part of the initial pilot Portland Walking School Bus Program that ran for 18 months from 2013 to 2014 at several area schools – and was a partnership of the Maine Department of Transportation, the Bicycle Coalition of Maine and the Maine Safe Routes to School Program.

-Other Portland and area schools interested in walk and bike to school encouragement and safety education – or in applying to the Maine Walking School Bus Program – should be in touch with Bridgette Kelly, Southern Maine Coordinator for the Maine Safe Routes to School Program for technical assistance.
+Other Portland and area schools interested in walk and bike to school encouragement and safety education – or in applying to the Maine Walking School Bus Program – should visit bikemaine.org/education-safety/youth-education.